vmware/vic-product/docs/user_doc/vic_dev_ops/add_repos_in_portal.md

 # Add Registries to the Management Portal #

 You can add multiple registries to gain access to both public and private images.
+You can enable and disable the registries that you added.
+When you disable a registry, searching for templates and images in that registry is disabled.
+Even if you disable the default https://registry.hub.docker.com registry, you can still access the popular templates.
+To customize your popular templates, see the [https://github.com/vmware/admiral/wiki/Configuration-guide#customize-the-popular-templates-list](Customize the Popular Templates list) instruction.

 vSphere Integrated Containers can interact with both Docker Registry HTTP API V1 and V2 in the following manner: